 The Rehabilitation team assists patients in returning to an independent and productive life.
 The team consists of the patient, nurses, doctors, physical and occupational therapists, psychologists, rehabilitation engineers, recreational therapists, social workers and speech language pathologists.
 The team collaborates to develop and implement an individualized rehabilitation care plan.
 They meet weekly to coordinate and facilitate recovery by collaborating with patients and their families regarding the next step in the patient’s care plan.
 The acute care and rehabilitation professionals provide exceptional care to smooth our patient's road toward an independent and fulfilled life.

-In September 2020, Michigan Medicine expanded its inpatient rehabilitation services at University Hospital to include a partnership with St. Joseph Mercy Chelsea.
-The inpatient rehabilitation unit at St. Joseph Mercy Chelsea consists of 24 single room beds and will care for patients recovering from stroke, amputation, brain injury and medically complex conditions.
+In September 2020, Michigan Medicine expanded its inpatient rehabilitation services at University Hospital to include a partnership with Chelsea Hospital.
+The inpatient rehabilitation unit at Chelsea Hospital consists of 24 single room beds and will care for patients recovering from stroke, amputation, brain injury and medically complex conditions.

 The expanded unit at Chelsea is part of an integrated program with the 16 bed inpatient service our Michigan Medicine Physical Medicine and Rehabilitation physicians currently staff at University Hospital.
 The University Hospital beds are utilized for the care of complex rehabilitation conditions including cancer, spinal cord injury and medical issues following solid organ transplant.